Back to the COPC Blog

 Try asking about new books they are reading and passing along new opportunities.
 You can encourage them to participate in training classes and webinars on company time.
 Be mindful of employees actively seeking new learning opportunities as it shows a yearning for professional growth.

-Organizations can boost retention rates by engaging staff and giving them the necessary tool for long-term success.
+Organizations can boost retention rates by engaging staff and giving them the necessary tools for long-term success.
 When managers remove obstacles, agents can perform well and meet expectations, increasing productivity, retention and bottom-line growth.

-Get More Insights: Employee Engagement Research Series
+Employee Engagement Research Series

-Our research aims to provide CX leaders with the most comprehensive and in-depth insights for organizations to incorporate into broader strategies.
-You’ll learn how satisfied contact center staff are with their jobs, understand what drives employee satisfaction and distinguish the differences between countries.
+Learn how satisfied contact center staff are with their jobs, understand what drives employee satisfaction and distinguish the differences between countries.

 How useful was this post?